 Why people listen

 Unsurprisingly, more services and greater availability is leading to an increase in overall audio listening.
-As of Spring 2018, 96% of adults listen to some form of audio entertainment for an average of 26.6 hours per week.
+As of Winter 2021, 96% of adults listen to some form of audio entertainment for an average of 25.3 hours per week.
 IPA’s Touchpoints research highlights how audio listening currently accounts for 18% of all time spent with media.

 Radiocentre’s research project Audio Now explored the position of different audio services in people’s lives today.
 The study established that the demand for audio is increasing due to the pressure of modern life, with people using audio to help them cope.
 But audio doesn’t just fulfil one need: the research identified six different need-states, but our follow up research Generation Audio examines the drivers behind continued growth in the audio landscape – for both listeners and advertisers and has identified a seventh need-state.

 AUDIO SERVES SEVEN CONSUMER NEED STATES

 For more information on the need-states and an explanation of how and why audio helps satisfy them, see ‘Why people listen’.

 The different characteristics of live radio and on-demand audio mean that they are suited to different need-states and play complementary roles in the listener’s life.